SergSmith64/sergsmith64-react/README.md

 9. Slider (CarouselBox) place in Home

-10. Tabs in About
+10. Tabs in About --> Web

 11. Form in Contacts

 12. First use scss-style: npm i node-sass

-13. add margin-top: 60px (as class="containerContent") for About, Blog & Contacts
+13. add margin-top: 60px (as class="containerContent") for Web, Blog & Contacts

 14. add CardDeck & Card